Arletty: Early years

-Arletty was born in Courbevoie (near Paris), to a working-class family.
+Arletty was born on 15 May 1898 in Courbevoie (near Paris), to a working-class family.
 After her father's death, she left home and pursued a modeling career.
 She took the stage name "Arlette" based on the heroine of a story by Guy de Maupassant.
 She was not interested in acting until she met Paul Guillaume, an art dealer.
 He recommended some theaters and, at the age of 21, she was hired.

 Her early career was dominated by the music hall, and she later appeared in plays and cabaret.
+In 1928 she performed in Maurice Yvain's operetta Yes at the Théâtre des Capucines which was written as a starring vehicle for her.
 Arletty was a stage performer for ten years before her film debut in 1930.
 Arletty's career took off around 1936 when she appeared as the leading lady in the stage plays Les Joies du Capitole and Fric-Frac, in which she starred opposite Michel Simon.
 She later starred as Blanche in the French version of A Streetcar Named Desire.

 Marcel Carné was known for his poetic realism filmmaking style.
-Arletty's minor role of Raymonde in his film, Hotel du Nord, garnered attention for her "Atmosphere!
+Arletty's role of Raymonde in his film, Hotel du Nord, garnered attention for her "Atmosphere!
 Atmosphere!” performance.
 In 1945 Arletty appeared in her most famous film role, the central part of Garance in Les Enfants du Paradis, her fourth role for the director.
 For this role she earned one of the highest salaries ever in French cinema.

 Collaboration

-Arletty was imprisoned in 1945 for her wartime liaison with a German Luftwaffe officer, Hans-Jürgen Soehring (1908-1960), during the occupation of France.
+Arletty was imprisoned in 1945 for her wartime liaison with a German Luftwaffe officer, Hans-Jürgen Soehring (1908–1960), during the occupation of France.
 She allegedly later commented on the experience, "My heart is French but my ass is international."
-The quotation in French is "Si mon cœur est français, mon cul, lui, est international" and the word "cul" is also translated as "sex."
+The quotation in French is "Si mon cœur est français, mon cul, lui, est international".
 Although other French women fell in love with German soldiers, her romantic affiliation with Soehring during the German occupation prompted a charge of treason.

 James Lord wrote of her special treatment:

 Arletty was too well known for the mere humiliation of having her head shaved, her naked skull tarred with a swastika and in this abject state paraded through the streets to confront the jeers and spittle of the mob.
 Prison would be none too good for her, people said, looking forward to severe retribution for the moral treason of which they found her guilty.

-For her crimes she received a sentence of eighteen months imprisonment, most of which was served in a private chateau.
+For her crimes she received a sentence of eighteen months' imprisonment.
+She served a two-month sentence.

 Later years

 After a moderately successful period as a stage actress in later life she was forced to retire into private life due to progressive loss of her eyesight.
 One of her final screen appearances was in a small role as an elderly French woman in The Longest Day (1962).

-After her death in 1992, Arletty was cremated, and her ashes interred in her hometown at the Nouveau Cimetière de Courbevoie.